 Optional information to keep includes:

-Mandatory information you need to keep about time worked, wages paid, and holidays taken and owed, includes:
+Mandatory information you need to keep about time worked, wages paid, and annual leave taken and owed, includes:

 Record-keeping is one of the most common things that employers get wrong.
 Avoid these common mistakes: